Analyzing Human-Human Interactions: A Survey: Discussion

 \paragraph{From observation to understanding} Finally, we see much potential in leveraging the recognition of interactions to the understanding of interactive human behavior.
-While the analysis of the observations is an essential step to understanding video contents, it often is not sufficient for our common use and taste.
+While the analysis of the observations is an essential step to understanding video contents, it often is not sufficient for our common use and demands.
 Often we are looking for anomalies, deviations from common practice.
-For example, Sequences 1 and 2 in Figure~ \ref{Figure5} show interactions that are difficult to recognize but are more likely to be of interest to a user.
-Commonly, it is the context of the behavior that is more descriptive, or a different meaning to our interactions.
+For example, Sequences 1 and 2 in Figure~\ref{Figure5} show interactions that are difficult to recognize but are more likely to be of interest to a user.
+Descriptive units of interactions can be instrumental in modelling anomalies.
+Commonly, it is the context of the behavior that is more descriptive, or gives a different meaning to our interactions.
 When a person is observed pushing another, it could be a playful instance between two friends or an actual act of violence.
 Longer-term analysis of the actors, their roles or relation to each other and knowledge of social and cultural norms can help in providing a deeper understanding of the observed social behavior.
-In particular, the understanding of the intentions of a person can help to analyze what a person is doing, instead of focusing on how that is achieved (see also Sequence 3 in Figure~\ref{Figure5}).
+In particular, the understanding of the intentions of a person can help to analyze what a person is doing, instead of focusing on how that is achieved.

+When looking at videos, we should deviate from the current agnostic perspective and treat videos not as sequences of images but as visual representations of social behavior.
+We foresee that datasets that target a more constrained setting, yet contain a wealth of social behavior (e.g., \citet{alameda-pineda2016salsa}) are used as a step-up towards more generalized understanding of interactions from video.
+We identify a particular need for such datasets.

-With the solid state-of-the-art performance and the promising directions of research to deal with the current limitations, the anticipated promise of the automated understanding of human interaction is coming within reach.
+We are just scratching the surface when it comes to really understanding social behavior from video.
+But with the solid state-of-the-art performance in the analysis of interactions from videos, and the promising directions of research to deal with the current limitations, we expect that great strides can be made to close to the gap to the automated understanding of human interactions.